Table of Contents

 Common Signs Your Dog May Have Fleas

 Us humans have a strange habit of sometimes ignoring what we do not wish to see, which could cause us to miss the initial signs of our dogs have gotten fleas.
 Fleas are unpleasant, unhygienic, difficult to get rid of and feared by most dog owners, even though they aren’t necessarily dangerous in any way.
 The truth is, nobody wants their furry best friend full of bugs, and since fleas tend to spread from one dog and to another, as well as to the various parts of the home – a flea infestation can quickly turn into a nightmare.
-Avoid the flea fiasco with a reliable flea collar, and make sure you are washing your dog with an anti-flea shampoo.
+Avoid the flea fiasco with a reliable flea collar, carpet flea powder, and make sure you are washing your dog with an anti-flea shampoo.

 Perhaps this is why we tend to ignore the first few signs of these itchy bloodsuckers?
 If we haven’t yet noticed it, we won’t have to worry about what to do about it, do we?
 This is obviously an error, since the sooner we deal with the issue – the easier it will be to get rid of.
 It is good to have a small idea of what to look for when it comes to fleas, and how you can spot signs of them having set camp on your dog.